oxmoei/boundless/README.md

 ### Other settings in `broker.toml`
 Read the more about them in [official doc](https://docs.beboundless.xyz/provers/broker#settings-in-brokertoml)
 * `peak_prove_khz`: Maximum number of cycles per second (in kHz) your proving backend can operate.
-  * Will teach you how to set it up in the next step.
+  * Will teach you how to set it up in the next step
-*

 ---